Trump opens state visit, needles Japan over trade issues

-TOKYO (AP) — President Donald Trump opened a state visit to Japan on Saturday by needling the American ally over its trade imbalance with the United States.
+— President Donald Trump opened a state visit to Japan on Saturday by needling the country over its trade imbalance with the United States.
 “Maybe that’s why you like me so much,” he joshed.

 Trump also promoted the U.S. under his leadership, saying “there’s never been a better time” to invest or do business in America, and he urged corporate leaders to come.